Joe Toscano

 Full list on lab website and Google Scholar profile.
 Talks/presentations on lab website.

-- Getz LM, Toscano JC (in press).
+Getz LM, Toscano JC (2021).
 The time-course of speech perception revealed by temporally-sensitive neural measures.
-To appear in WIREs Cognitive Science.
+WIREs Cognitive Science, 12, e1541. [pdf]

-- Crinnion AM, Malmskog B, Toscano JC (in press).
+Crinnion AM, Malmskog B, Toscano JC (2020).
 A graph theoretic approach to identifying acoustic cues for speech sound categorization.
-To appear in Psychonomic Bulletin & Review.
+Psychonomic Bulletin & Review, 27, 1104-1125. [pdf]

 [pdf]